 - Essential oils (optional)

-#4.
-Mix in a few squirts of eye contact solution (this is supposed to make it less sticky).
+4.)
+Mix in a few squirts of eye contact solution (this makes it less sticky).

 This is what it looks like when it first pulls together (above).